Sequoia/sequoia.github.com/_content/posts/using-the-debugger-module-in-node.md

   }
 }
 ```
+*NB: Using ES6 features [rest parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters) and [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator) in this function*

 Now we can replace our `console.log()` statements with `log()`, and by setting `DEBUG=true` or `DEBUG=false` in our code, we can turn logging on or off as needed!
 Hooray!
-Well, actually, there are still a a couple problems...
+Well, actually, there are still a couple problems...

 ## Problem 1: Hardcoding

 In our current system, `DEBUG` must be hardcoded, which is bad because

-1. it can't be turned on or off without editing the codebase
+1. it can't be enabled or disabled without editing the codebase
-2. it can accidentally be checked into our code repository turned on
+2. it can accidentally be checked into our code repository enabled

 We can fix that by setting `DEBUG` to true or false somewhere outside our script, and reading it in.
-In node it would make sense to use an (environment variable)[https://nodejs.org/api/process.html] TODO add env hash to this url:
+In node it would make sense to use an [environment variable](https://nodejs.org/api/process.html):

 ```js
 const DEBUG = process.env.DEBUG; // read from environment